pablocarderam/opqua/README.md

 Opqua is a useful tool to test out scenarios, explore hypotheses, and make predictions about the relationship between pathogen evolution and epidemiology.

-Among many things, Opqua can model
+Among other things, Opqua can model
 - host-host and vector-borne transmission,
 - host recovery and death
-- competition and evolution of pathogen strains across arbitrary adaptive landscapes
+- competition and evolution of pathogen strains across user-specified adaptive landscapes
 - metapopulations with complex structure
 - interventions altering demographic, ecological, or evolutionary parameters